 Freedom without restrictions was the only freedom I knew.
 Freedom without restrictions defined me, became a wall behind which I defended my addiction.
 Breaking every rule eventually broke me.

 I went from feeling powerful behind my addiction (until my tsunami hit) to being a total victim in my addiction.
-Eventually I reached the point where I had no choice but to not drink until I felt well enough to believe that I had both the power and the right to drink responsibly.
-The chains of victimhood once again confined me.
-Eventually I got it right and chose to live an alcohol-free life-style.
+Even in early recovery, I had a relapse or two within a scenario of believing that a period of sobriety would allow me to regain responsibility over my drinking (despite the fact that I never drank responsibly).
+Of course, not difficult to guess, the chains of victimhood once again confined me almost immediately upon picking up that first drink.
+Eventually I got it right and now I chose to live an alcohol-free life-style.